babel/website/docs/polyfill.md

 title: @babel/polyfill
 ---

-> 🚨 As of Babel 7.4.0, this package has been deprecated in favor of directly including `core-js/stable` (to polyfill ECMAScript features) and `regenerator-runtime/runtime` (needed to use transpiled generator functions):
+> 🚨 As of Babel 7.4.0, this package has been deprecated in favor of directly including `core-js/stable` (to polyfill ECMAScript features):
 >
 > ```js
 > import "core-js/stable";
-> import "regenerator-runtime/runtime";
 > ```
+>
+> If you are compiling generators or async function to ES5, and you are using a version of `@babel/core` or `@babel/plugin-transform-regenerator` older than `7.18.0`, you must also load the [`regenerator runtime`](https://github.com/facebook/regenerator/tree/master/packages/regenerator-runtime) package.
+It is automatically loaded when using `@babel/preset-env`'s `useBuiltIns: "usage"` option or `@babel/plugin-transform-runtime`.

 Babel includes a [polyfill](<https://en.wikipedia.org/wiki/Polyfill_(programming)>) that includes a custom [regenerator runtime](https://github.com/facebook/regenerator/blob/master/packages/runtime/runtime.js) and [core-js](https://github.com/zloirock/core-js).